minqiaowang/work-with-db-shard/shard-db-scaling/shard-db-scaling.md

-6. The result likes the following.
+6. The result looks like the following.
 Wait several minutes, compare the APS values with the previous 2 sharded database.
-(Note: due to the application deployed in the shard director VM, choose larger VM shape when in the setup shard environment will improve the performance)
+(Note: due to the application deployed in the shard director VM, choose a larger VM shape when in the setup shard environment to improve the performance)

    ```
    RO Queries | RW Queries | RO Failed  | RW Failed  | APS